stainless-api/upload-openapi-spec-action/examples/README.md

 * `merge`, which runs when a pull request is merged.
 The job creates a build of the SDK with the changes from the pull request, along with any [custom code](https://app.stainless.com/docs/guides/patch-custom-code#project-branches) added to the preview build.

-By default, the pull request workflow uses the title of the pull request as the commit message.
+By default, the pull request workflow uses the title of the pull request as the commit message, but you can edit the comment on the pull request to change the commit message.

+### Generated OpenAPI specs

+If your OpenAPI spec is generated from your GitHub repo, via a shell script or other GitHub action, you will need to do some extra setup.
+This is because the action needs access to both the old OpenAPI spec and the new OpenAPI spec.
+See the example at [pull_request_generated.yml](./pull_request_generated.yml).

+Here  the first command runs against the head of your pull request, generating the new OpenAPI spec.
+Then, `checkout-base-ref` will checkout the relevant base Git commit.
+The second command runs against this base Git commit, to generate the old OpenAPI spec.

 ## Push workflows